brianwlego/ruby-oo-practice-relationships-domains-nyc01-seng-ft-071320/exercises/imdb.md

 #### Character

 - .most_appearances
   - should return which character of film/television appears in the most films or tv shows

 #### Actor

 - .most_characters
-  - should return which actor has the most different characters played.
+  - should return which actor who has played the most characters.
     (probably meryl streep)